 According to Anderson & Anderson (1990), it can be classified as pathologic or physiologic.
 It can be considered as pathologic if it is because of a disorder in the production of erythrocytes or is there is excessive loss of erythrocytes due to bleeding or destructions.
-Meanwhile, it can be a physiologic type of anemia in pregnancy if the decline in production is due to hemodilution or when the plasma volume expands more the RBC volume.
+Meanwhile, it can be a physiologic type of anemia in pregnancy if the decline in production is due to hemodilution or when the plasma volume expands more than the RBC volume.

-Megaloblastic anemia or folic acid deficiency is defined as a disorder in the RBC production in which the red cells fails to divide and become enlarged.
+Megaloblastic anemia or folic acid deficiency is defined as a disorder in the RBC production in which the red cells fail to divide and become enlarged.
 Folic acid is very important in the synthesis of nucleic acid which is also required for the production of red blood cells.
 During pregnancy, a woman needed more folic acid than ever before.
-He MCV is however, elevated compared to Iron deficiency anemia.
+He MCV is, however, elevated compared to Iron deficiency anemia.
 Its complications may correspond to adverse defects in fetal development and also for early abortion and abruption placenta.

 The third type of anemia during pregnancy is the sickle cell anemia.
-It is caused primarily of the Hemoglobin S causing other red blood cells to sickle or follow a crescent shape.
+It is caused primarily of the Hemoglobin S causing other red blood cells to sickle or follows a crescent shape.
 Thus, it is considered as an autosomal recessive disorder.
-It does not influence the pregnancy itself but a woman with sickle disease, pregnancy is considered the complication.
+It does not influence the pregnancy itself but a woman with a sickle disease, pregnancy is considered the complication.
 The threat is directed to the growth and well being of the fetus since this disease usually results in clumping (due to increased tension to the cells) which in return causes some veno- occlusive crisis.
 The blockage in blood vessels especially to the placental circulation could lead to fetal compromise and worse to death.